saicharan2002/Automated_Question_Generation/README.md

 ## Features
 Automated generation of objective evaluation questions
 Use of Wordnet and Sense2Vec to create distractions and produce query options
+Efficient in both time and money for educational organizations
+Encourages practice and self-evaluation for students

+## Requirements
+Python 3.x
+Wordnet
+Sense2Vec